Embarking on a hut-to-hut hike is one of the best ways to explore and discover the untouched beauty of Europe’s fabulous mountain ranges.

 Mountain huts are traditional refuges found on mountain treks to give shelter and food to hikers and mountaineers.
 Surrounded by breathtaking alpine landscapes, they’re often secluded and can only be reached on foot.

-On a hut-to-hut hike like the Tour du Mont Blanc, you’ll hike through mountains and stop each day at a hut where you can sleep, shower and eat.
+On a hut-to-hut hike like our Tour du Mont Blanc Self-Guided Tour, you’ll hike through mountains and stop each day at a hut where you can sleep, shower and eat.
 It allows you to explore more terrain each day since you don’t have to account for your return time as you do with day hiking – which I tend to do more of.

 Most mountain huts are the same, but some of them will offer you better amenities than others.
 Along the Via Dinarica hiking tour, for instance, you will stay in refuges that offer you hot meals, a shared bathroom and a choice of shared or private dormitories.